‘Bullied, tailed home and run out of the state’: The toxic path to power in Maryland

 While not a fundraising event specifically, the value lost from missing out on a networking opportunity with some of Maryland’s most generous Democratic supporters can hardly be overstated.

 That isn’t to say that either Mr Moore or Ms Miller’s political future look bleak in any way.
 Last month, the lieutenant governor attended a White House state dinner in honour of Mr Modi’s visit, a guest of the president and first lady.
-And she has been active in touting her support for religious freedom and democratic norms in the leadup to the prime minister’s visit — and as rumours of this article were said to have spread among her team.
-A tweet was even posted and deleted from the lieutenant governor’s account, after much piling-on by critics of her reported relationship with BJP-affiliated donors, calling on Mr Modi to respect the rights of religious minorities.
+And she has active in touting her support for religious freedom and democratic norms, especially in the leadup to the prime minister’s visit.

 Most who spoke to The Independent about their various years of experience running against the lieutenant governor characterised the behaviour of the lieutenant governor and her team as extraordinary in terms of the lasting impressions they made on their political rivals.